MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 To apply the setting through Intune, we recommend that you use the "Settings Catalog" profile type:

--  Go to [Microsoft Intune Admin Center](https://intune.microsoft.com) and sign in as a global admin, Intune admin role, or an account with sufficient RBAC permissions.
+-  Go to [Microsoft Intune Admin Center](https://intune.microsoft.com) and sign in as a global admin, Intune admin, or an account with sufficient RBAC permissions.

 -  Click on Devices, Windows, and then click on "Configuration profiles".